HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

     which would allow for a hybrid approach if we wanted to.

 3. There is another way, using nested [`Association`] instances.
-They are just like the `dict` in Python and the `std::map` in C++.
-This way we could make associations that map from some named group element to an association that maps from indices to a c-number.
+They are just heterogeneous mappings from one thing to another.
+This corresponds to the `dict` in Python.
+The `std::map` in C++ is similar, but requires the same type among the keys and the same time among the values.
+Using this for our implementation, we could make associations that map from some named group element to an association that maps from indices to a c-number.

     As associations can be called like functions, we can really nicely work with them.
 So let's make up a nonsense association like this: